Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 ## Import and Train a Machine Learning experiment (Database Analyst role)

-After deploying the Azure Health AI Blueprint, the first step in running the length-of-stay (LOS) demonstration project is for the user created by the deployment script called 'Danny, the database analyst', to input the sample historical patient data into the solution.
+After deploying the Azure Health Data & AI Blueprint, the first step in running the length-of-stay (LOS) demonstration project is for the user created by the deployment script called 'Danny, the database analyst', to input the sample historical patient data into the solution.